deep-med/DeepPET-OPSCC-Example/README.md

 python inference_DeepPETOPSCC.py
 ```
 ### Usage
-DeepPET-OPSCC (trained models) are available for research-use upon request (email xxx).
+DeepPET-OPSCC trained prognostic models are available for research-use upon request (email fabiozhang0722@gmail.com).
 This tool is provided for research purposes only and no responsibility is accepted for clinical decisions arising from its use.
 COMMERCIAL USE IS PROHIBITED for the time being.
-For further information please email xxx.
+For further information please email fabiozhang0722@gmail.com.

 ### Citation